iCliniq Logo

 Introduction:

-What Is Psychosis and Antipsychotic Drugs?
+What Is Psychosis and What Are Antipsychotic Drugs?

+Imagine your mind playing various tricks on you, making you see or hear things that aren't there.
+That is psychosis, and those imaginary sights or sounds are called hallucinations.
 Apart from hallucinations, people with psychosis also experience delusions.
-Delusion is a condition in which a person has false beliefs which show that his or her thoughts are not normal.
-In addition, the person with a delusion will be strongly convinced that their belief is true even if the evidence contradicts their belief.
-For example, a delusional person will have false beliefs that someone will hurt or be jealous of them, their spouse is not faithful, etc.
+Delusion is a condition in which a person has false beliefs that show that his or her thoughts are not normal.
+In addition, the person with a delusion will be strongly convinced that their belief is true, even if the evidence contradicts their belief.
+For example, a delusional person will have false beliefs that someone will hurt or be jealous of them, that their spouse is not faithful, etc. Psychosis can occur in conjunction with other mental illnesses, which are listed below:

 • Schizoaffective disorder (a long-term mental illness characterized by schizophrenia-like symptoms and mood-related symptoms, such as mania and sadness).